 \subsection{Main Results}

-\textbf{Privacy Leakage Classification.} We first evaluate the performance of different baselines on the binary classification task and the results are presented in Table \ref{table:result_query}.
+\textbf{Privacy Leakage Classification.} We first evaluate the performance of different baselines on the binary classification task, and the results are presented in Table \ref{table:result_query}.
 We can find that model performance generally improves with an increase in parameter size.
-Notably, the largest model in our evaluation, Qwen2.5-72B, excels with ZG, achieving 14.08\% and 18.24\% improvement for query-level accuracy compared to Qwen2.5-1.5B in English and Chinese dataset, respectively.
+Notably, the largest model in our evaluation, Qwen2.5-72B, excels with ZG, achieving 14.08\% and 18.24\% improvement for query-level accuracy compared to Qwen2.5-1.5B in English and Chinese datasets, respectively.
 By comparing SFT with ZG and ICL across different models, we can find that the fine-tuned Qwen2.5-7B achieves the best performance on both English and Chinese datasets.
 Specifically, SFT with Qwen2.5-7B outperforms ZG and ICL with the same model by over 14.59\% and 15.35\%, respectively.

 \textbf{Privacy Phrase Extraction.} We then investigate the quality of extracted privacy phrases by different baselines.
 From Table \ref{table:result_phrase}, we can also observe that ICL outperforms ZG in most cases.
-For example, with the Qwen2.5-7B, ICL achieves 3.66\% and 3.82\% improvement for phrase-level F1 over ZG with the same model in English and Chinese dataset, respectively.
+For example, with the Qwen2.5-7B, ICL achieves 3.66\% and 3.82\% improvement for phrase-level F1 over ZG with the same model in English and Chinese datasets, respectively.
 These results suggest that inserting examples from the training set enhances privacy detection.
-Additionally, by fine-tuning on our dataset, the 1B model outperforms the direct inference results of the 72B model by 7.03\% and 5.57\% in English and Chinese dataset respectively, which is friendly for local devices.
-Furthermore, the fine-tuned Qwen2.5-7B achieves an improvement of 13.68\% and 13.25\% in phrase-level F1 compared to Qwen2.5-72B with ICL in English and Chinese dataset, respectively.
-These significant gains underscore the importance of tuning on our custom dataset.
+Additionally, by fine-tuning on our dataset, the 1B model outperforms the direct inference results of the 72B model by 7.03\% and 5.57\% in English and Chinese datasets, respectively, which is friendly for local devices.
+Furthermore, the fine-tuned Qwen2.5-7B achieves an improvement of 13.68\% and 13.25\% for phrase-level F1 compared to Qwen2.5-72B with ICL in English and Chinese datasets, respectively.
+These significant gains underscore the importance of tuning with our custom dataset.